Evan-wyl/robotlearning/fm/README.md

 ## 2.Datasets and Benchmarks

-Please see [Here](https://github.com/Evan-wyl/Robot-Learning/tree/master/fm/data) for the popular robot learning **datasets, simulator and benchmark** results.
+Please see [Here](https://github.com/Evan-wyl/Robot-Learning/tree/master/fm/data) for the popular robot learning **datasets and benchmark** results.

-## 3.Relevant Resources

-Please see [HERE](https://github.com/Evan-wyl/Robot-Learning/tree/master/docs/resources.md) for some awesome relevant resources, such as

-- Awesome Repository, including Large Model inference and evaluation.

 ------